CountNick/frontend-data/README.md

 ## Concept :pencil2:

 The concept is a scattorplot which visualizes the amounts of smoking tools that are in the collection of the museums and are grouped by cultural heritage.
-If you want to read through my whole [concept]((https://github.com/CountNick/frontend-data/wiki/2.3-Concept)) and my [ideation](https://github.com/CountNick/frontend-data/wiki/2.2-Ideation) checkout the project Wiki.
+If you want to read through my whole [concept](https://github.com/CountNick/frontend-data/wiki/2.3-Concept) and my [ideation proces](https://github.com/CountNick/frontend-data/wiki/2.2-Ideation) checkout the project Wiki.
 The chart features a filter function:

 [![Filtering](https://i.gyazo.com/7609624c2e21e883e511791527547860.gif)](https://gyazo.com/7609624c2e21e883e511791527547860)